Board of Trustees

 Trustee

 The common thread weaving through Sioned’s professional and personal life is her desire for social justice.
-Originally from North Wales, having moved to London in the late 80’s for work, Sioned returned to the North West and settled with her family in Chester in 2017.
-In her spare time, she attends live music and events and is thoroughly enjoying experiencing the wonderful array of cultural arts venues and events across the region, but of course, especially Storyhouse.
+Originally from North Wales, having moved to London in the late 80’s, Sioned returned to the North West in 2017, settling with her family in Chester.
+In her spare time, she enjoys attending live music and events at the wonderful array of cultural arts venues and events across the region, including, of course, Storyhouse.

 Trustee